Miami Vice Theme: Music video

-The music video of the theme is a mini-episode of the TV series with Hammer as a fugitive on the run from James "Sonny" Crockett and Ricardo Tubbs.
+The music video of the theme is a mini-episode of the TV series with Hammer as a fugitive on the run from Sonny Crockett and Ricardo Tubbs.
 Throughout the majority of the video, Hammer performs the theme in front of a projector screen playing footage from the TV series – including scenes of the Vice duo chasing him.
 In the end of the video, he boards a helicopter and escapes from Crockett's sight.
 The video also shows shots of Fairlight CMI screens including the page R (sequencer) page and the waveform page.